Unscriptural “Christian” Reasons for Divorce

 “We were not married in God’s eyes.”

 Some rationalize divorce by claiming they are not really married, saying, “All we have is a piece of paper.”
-What a creative solution!
 Using the same logic, I could disavow any legal contract if I later decided God had not approved of it.
 My word and the authority of the law would no longer have a hold on me.

 This obviously is not the way God looks at things.
 Look again at the example of David and Bathsheba.
-There is no question that their marriage was not God’s perfect plan, yet God did not have them divorce.
+There is no question that their marriage was not God’s perfect plan, yet God didn’t have them divorce.
 Once you marry, you are married.

 “He’s not saved” or “She’s not a good Christian.”